 - Education Required: Minimum: Bachelor’s degree in business, computer, and information science, economics, accounting, management, finance, marketing, or psychology.
 Preferred: MBA

 - Annual Median Salary: $91,100

 12. Medical or Health Services Manager

 A medical or health service manager coordinates all activities of a medical practice, an entire health care facility, or a health care facility department.

-Medical services managers are responsible for different types of white collar jobs operational duties in a hospital, nursing home or medical setting.
+Medical services managers are responsible for different types of white collar jobs and operational duties in a hospital, nursing home or medical setting.
 Their common responsibilities include: Overseeing the recruitment, training and development of hospital employees.
-Following and maintaining health records of budgets as well as managing the daily records of the health related facility, such as patient count.
+Following and maintaining health records of budgets as well as managing the daily records of the health-related facility, such as patient count.

 - Education Required: Minimum of Bachelor’s degree in health management, health management, care, public health management, or business management.
 Preferred: Master’s degree

 13. Database Administrator